tariqulislam/react-redux-starter/README.md

    }
 }
 ```
-### Create object which has defination for handling reducer
+### Create object structure which has defination for handling reducer

 #### Example: